 The CNA will compare the initial J-NRUF input to the recent NRUF inputs, to assess forecasting trends.
 The CNA shall monitor all inputs and shall test them for reasonableness in consultation with the Carrier.
 If the CNA is dissatisfied with the reasonableness, or the rationale provided for the deviations, then the matter will be referred to the CRTC staff.

 The CNA will request subsequent J-NRUF input from all current and prospective CO Code Holders quarterly until 3 months before relief is provided.
-If one or more R-NRUFs have already been conducted, and depending on the severity of the Jeopardy Condition, the CNA may defer a J-NRUF by up to two months if such a deferral brings the timing of that J-NRUF and subsequent J-NRUFs into alignment with other NRUFs that are conducted at 12, 6 or 3 month intervals.
+If one or more R-NRUFs have already been conducted, and depending on the severity of the Jeopardy Condition, the CNA may defer a J-NRUF by up to two months if such a deferral brings the timing of that J-NRUF and subsequent J-NRUFs into alignment with other NRUFs that are conducted at 12, 6 or 3-month intervals.
 Subsequent J-NRUF input will be compared with the initial J-NRUF input to evaluate the effectiveness of the JCP.
 The CNA shall monitor all J-NRUF inputs and shall test them for reasonableness in consultation with the Telecommunications Service Providers.
 If the CNA is dissatisfied with the reasonableness, or the rationale provided for the changed forecasts, then the matter will be referred to CRTC staff.

 A CO Code Applicant must have submitted a completed J-NRUF to the CNA before the CNA may assign a CO Code to that CO Code Applicant.